Like a G6

-"Like a G6" is a song by American music group Far East Movement featuring American production duo the Cataracs and American singer Dev, released as the lead single from Far East Movement's third studio album Free Wired.
+"Like a G6" is a song by American music group Far East Movement featuring American production duo the Cataracs and American singer Dev, released on April 13, 2010 as the lead single from Far East Movement's third studio album Free Wired.
 The song was initially posted on November 4, 2009 on Far East Movement's YouTube page.
 An electro-hop club song, Dev sing-raps the song's hook and the verses are performed by Far East Movement.

 "Like a G6" peaked at the top of the Billboard Hot 100 for three non-consecutive weeks, becoming the first single by Asian-American artists to do so and the first by any artists of East Asian origin since Kyu Sakamoto's 1963 single "Sukiyaki".
 Outside of the United States, "Like a G6" topped the chart in New Zealand, and peaked within the top ten of the charts in numerous countries, including Australia, Canada, Belgium, the Netherlands, Sweden, Switzerland, Slovakia, and the United Kingdom.